daattali/shinyjs/README.md

 <!-- To create this README, I run devtools::build_vignettes(), then
 rmarkdown::render("vignettes/overview.Rmd", output_format = "md_document"),
-copy the contents of vignettes/overview.md here and add the TravisCI status -->
+copy the contents of vignettes/overview.md here, fix the image path (remove the ".."), and add the TravisCI status -->

 # shinyjs - Perform common JavaScript operations in Shiny apps using plain R code